openizr/diox/README.md

 ## Motivations

-This framework is a mix between Redux and Vuex.
-Both of them have some drawbacks which makes development of large-scale applications more and more complex over time. diox brings significant
-improvements:
+This is a front/back state management library that allows you to manage the state of your applications.
+It is designed to be simple, scalable, extensible and predictable.
+Fully written in TypeScript, you will get a strong typing system that provides a high degree of type safety.
+Here are the key values of diox:

+- Based on the Observable pattern
 - 100% standalone (no dependency)
+- Completely isomorphic
 - Extremely light (~300 lines of code, 1.5Kb gzipped)
-- Fast and optimized by design
+- Fast and scalable by design
-- Scalable out of the box without using any additional NPM module, thanks to the concept of Modules
 - Native compatibility with any front-end library such as React, Vue, or Svelte
 - Easy to use, with a very small learning curve and simple concepts
-- Based on the Observer Design Pattern, which means you can subscribe to state changes, (not possible in Vuex for instance)

 ## Documentation

-The complete documentation is available [here](https://matthieu-jabbour.gitbook.io/diox/)
+The complete documentation is available [here](https://openizr.gitbook.io/diox/)

 ## Contributing